Danivdmijl/B1-Recycable-Art-platform/MertsCode/Arat-redirect-users/readme.md

-## this code is used inside my wordpress envormint and its used for the not inloged users
+## this code is used inside my wordpress envoriment and its used for the not inloged users